yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/en.md

 ### Cocos2d-x (C++ and Lua)

 At the current stage, the documentation of Cocos2d-x (C++ and Lua) is still under beta and we are improving it.
-For now, please visit [Facebook integration instruction for Cocos2d-x](http://cocos2d-x.org/wiki/Facebook_SDK_Beta2_Integration_for_Cocos2d-X) to learn more details.
+For now, please visit [Facebook Support for Cocos2d-x Beta](http://cocos2d-x.org/wiki/Facebook_Support_for_Cocos2d-x_Beta) to learn more details.

 ## Report bugs or need help?